Who is eligible for 30 hours free childcare now it's being extended and when does it start?

 More working parents are due to benefit from free childcare, Chancellor Jeremy Hunt has announced.

-While delivering the Spring Budget, Jeremy Hunt said that the 30 hours free childcare scheme (opens in new tab), which is currently only available to qualifying parents of three and four year olds, will be extended to all eligible parents with children over nine months old.
-But it won't happen straight away, this change will be rolled out in stages, expected to be complete by September 2025.
+While delivering the Spring Budget, Jeremy Hunt said that the 30 hours free childcare scheme, which is currently only available to qualifying parents of three and four year olds, will be extended to all eligible parents with children over nine months old.
+But this help with childcare costs won't happen straight away, this change will be rolled out in stages, expected to be complete by September 2025.

 Who is eligible for 30 hours free childcare?